 Where Does It All Begin?

-studies show that around 30 percent of fibro patients have low levels of the insulin-like growth factor 1 (IGF-1) growth hormone.
+Some studies show that around 30 percent of fibro patients have low levels of the insulin-like growth factor 1 (IGF-1) growth hormone.
 IGF-1 promotes the growth of muscle tissue and bones.
 Common symptoms of those who lack sufficient levels of this hormone include muscle weakness, fatigue, and cold intolerance, as well as muscle, memory, and concentration problems.
 The inability to use muscles that are constantly in pain and already fatigued, along with concentration problems, make weight loss close to impossible—regardless of a healthy and active lifestyle.
-2. Digestive Disorders Studies show that 73 percent of patients with fibromyalgia report gastrointestinal (GI) symptoms.
-Over half of Irritable Bowel (IBS) patients also suffer from fibromyalgia, and 50 percent of fibromyalgia patients report that their bowel worsens during exacerbations from their joint disease.

-before with issues of pH balances, nearly every type of health issue is related to digestive issues and inflammation in the digestive organs.
+As we’ve seen before with issues of pH balances, nearly every type of health issue is related to digestive issues and inflammation in the digestive organs.
 A U.K. study showed that chronic inflammation is linked to weight gain and the difficulties of losing weight.
 By healing the inflammation in the gut, balancing their pH, and eating healthy, patients are taking giant steps towards self-healing and weight loss.
-3. Thyroid Issues

 Exercise is extremely effective at healing all these issues, but so many patients feel too much pain and fatigue to work out.
 Dr. Wei also finds that too many of his patients are doing the wrong types of exercise.
 “Running on the treadmill or a stationary bike just isn’t going to do the trick.
 Cardio isn’t effective unless it’s mixed with strength training.”